Rob Hargreaves from Quadra Solutions takes us through a guide to Autodesk Software Installation best practices…

 You can do this through your Autodesk Account.
 Once again click on the management link and click the chevron button next to the product.
 Click here and it gives you the license information for that product.
 We can see serial numbers, a number of seats available, which versions we have access to and the option to access previous versions.
 At the bottom, you can download updates and add-ons.

 We can also, in this screen, access the serial number and the product key.
 From 2017 onwards, serial numbers and product keys are no longer needed to install the product.
 Once you have installed the software, you will be prompted for the serial number and product key.

 Once you have your serial number and product key entered, you need to assign users.
 You can do this through the management link again.
-Click on the ‘users’ icon on the left hand side and add a user to the list.
+Click on the ‘users’ icon on the left-hand side and add a user to the list.
 It doesn’t automatically know what users you have in your organisation so you will need to add the users in, providing the email, first name and last name.
 If they have an Autodesk account make sure you use this to associate them to the license.
 Once you have added the user, click on the edit access button and click the contract number at the top to filter down to a specific contract.
-Finally tick the assign box to assign a particular product to the user.
+Finally, tick the assigned box to assign a particular product to the user.
 This enables the user to access that software.

 NB: Please note for Autodesk Collections there is no direct download.
 You will need to download the individual products separately.
-When authorising, use the collections serial number with the product key for the individual products.
+When authorising, use the collection serial number with the product key for the individual products.

 For more information about Quadra Assurance Technical Support and how to get it, call 01254 301 888 or contact us.
 We are also able to help via remote support and take you through the issues you are facing.